synnesda/Oblig2/README.md

 - **Soft delete protection** on Key Vault
 - **Federated Credentials** for GitHub Actions authentication

+### GitHub Actions: Configure OIDC (recommended)

+This repository's CI workflow is configured to use GitHub Actions OIDC to authenticate to Azure via the `azure/login` action.
+OIDC avoids storing long-lived service principal secrets in GitHub and is the recommended approach.

+Quick setup steps:

+1. Create a Service Principal in Azure (or use an existing one) and note its client id, subscription id and tenant id.
+2. In the Azure portal, open the service principal and add a Federated Identity Credential that trusts your GitHub repository (see Microsoft docs: "Workload identity federation").
+    - Audience: `api://AzureADTokenExchange` (default)
+    - Subject: `repo:<owner>/<repo>:ref:refs/heads/<branch>` or use `repo:<owner>/<repo>:environment:<environment>` for environment-restricted tokens.
+3. In your GitHub repository, add the following repository secrets:
+    - `AZURE_CLIENT_ID` (service principal client id)
+    - `AZURE_SUBSCRIPTION_ID` (subscription id)
+    - `AZURE_TENANT_ID` (tenant id)

+Notes:
+- The workflow uses `permissions: id-token: write` so OIDC tokens can be requested by the action.
+Ensure you keep that permission in the workflow YAML.
+- You no longer need to store the `AZURE_CLIENT_SECRET` or `AZURE_CREDENTIALS` secret when using OIDC; remove them from repo secrets if present.
+- For more details, see the official guide: https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure

+Note: I removed the legacy `AZURE_CREDENTIALS` fallback from the CI workflow and switched tfsec to fail the job on findings.
+Configure OIDC in Azure before running CI; otherwise workflow runs that reach the azure/login step will fail.

 ## Naming Convention

 Resources follow the pattern: `{type}-{prefix}-{suffix}`